Cycle 1

 Make sure to read the example sentences after each of the last three words (“Yes, us.
 Like, ‘She came to school with us.’”).
 These example sentences occur throughout the curriculum, and they serve several purposes.

-Sometimes students don’t recognize a word after manipulating its sounds, even if they know the meaning of that word.
-Giving the word in the context of an example sentence helps them recognize it as a word that exists in their lexicon.
+Sometimes students don’t recognize a word after they've read it, even if they know the meaning of that word.
+Giving the word in the context of an example sentence helps them recognize it as a word that already exists in their vocabulary.

 At the end of the task, repeat any words that required correction.

-This task introduces students to segmenting words that consist of two continuous phonemes.
+This task introduces students to segmenting words that consist of two continuous sounds.
 Students should say each continuous sound for two seconds, and they should not pause between sounds.

 Count each sound on your fingers as you say a word slowly.